simonec73/QRiskTree/README.md

 Another component is [QRiskTreeEditor](https://github.com/simonec73/QRiskTree/tree/main/QRiskTree.Editor), a simple Windows Desktop application exposing QRiskTree functionalities.

-The final part is represented by [QRiskTreeTest](https://github.com/simonec73/QRiskTree/tree/main/QRiskTreeTest), a test application used to verify the main functionalities implemented by QRiskTree.Engine.
+The remaining projects, [QRiskTreeTest](https://github.com/simonec73/QRiskTree/tree/main/QRiskTreeTest) and [QRiskTreeParallelTest](https://github.com/simonec73/QRiskTree/tree/main/QRiskTreeParallelTest), are test applications respectively used to verify the main functionalities implemented by QRiskTree.Engine and how well it can execute multiple simulations and optimizations at the same time.

 ## How can I use QRiskTree?